-Americans with Disabilities Act (ADA) Coordinator - Each agency is required to appoint an ADA coordinator or designee, depending on agency size, to direct and coordinate agency compliance with Title I of the ADA.
+Americans with Disabilities Act (ADA) Coordinator - Explore Minnesota is required to appoint an ADA coordinator or designee, depending on agency size, to direct and coordinate agency compliance with Title Lof the ADA.

 Direct Threat - A significant risk of substantial harm to the health or safety of the individual or others that cannot be eliminated or reduced by reasonable accommodation.